A Partially Separable Model for Dynamic Valued Networks: Likelihood-Based Inference

-builds the foundation of $\text{CD}_K$ sampling, where $\text{E}_{K}[g(\bm{y})]$ is the expected network statistics under the distribution of $K$-step MCMC samples.
+builds the foundation of $\text{CD}_K$ sampling, where $\mathbb{E}_{K}[\bm{g}(\bm{y})]$ is the expected network statistics under the distribution of $K$-step MCMC samples.

-In this work, for parameter learning, each sampled network using $\text{CD}_K$ sampling is generated after $K$ transitions starting from the observed network $\bm{y}^{t}$, so a burn-in phase is not required and a tremendous sample size is not indispensable.
-A small value of $K$ can be used in practice, especially for fast initialization of Algorithm \ref{partial_stepping_algorithm} and good refinement of Algorithm \ref{Newton_Raphson}: the $\text{CD}_K$ sampling is in favor of the normality approximation from \cite{ImproveERGM} since each sampled $\bm{y}^{t}_{i'}$ is only $K$ dyads different from the observed $\bm{y}^{t}$, and the network statistics of the MCMC samples are close to those of the observed networks when the learned parameter is close to the MLE.

-However, a small value of $K$ in Algorithm \ref{partial_stepping_algorithm} generates a pseudo-observation of Equation (\ref{pseudo-observation}) that is not distinct from $\sum_{t=2}^T g(\bm{y}^{t}|\bm{y}^{t-1})$, which may compromise the advantage of the partial stepping from \cite{ImproveERGM}.
-Hence, a trade-off among the number of transitions $K$, sample size $s$, and learning iteration $C$ is needed for the purpose of implementation.
-See \cite{CD} for a detailed study of using Contrastive Divergence in ERGM fitting, especially regarding the choice of hyperparameters and stopping criterion.
-The $\text{CD}_K$ sampling algorithm to generate a single sampled network $\bm{y}_{i'}^{t}$ is provided in Algorithm \ref{CD}, and it is used in Step $4$ of Algorithm~\ref{partial_stepping_algorithm} and Step $4$ of Algorithm~\ref{Newton_Raphson}.
+In $\text{CD}_K$ sampling, each sampled network is generated after $K$ transitions starting from the observed network, so a burn-in phase is not required, and a tremendous sample size is not indispensable.
+Moreover, a small value of $K$ can be used.
+In seeding an initial configuration via maximizing the approximated log-likelihood ratio, the $\text{CD}_K$ sampling is in favor of the normality approximation, since each sampled network is at most $K$ dyads different from the observed network.
+In the second phase where the learned parameter is close to the MLE, the network statistics of the MCMC samples are close to those of the observed networks.
+However, a small value of $K$ generates a pseudo-observation of (\ref{eq:pseudo-observation}) that is not distinct from $\sum_{t=2}^T \bm{g}(\bm{y}^{t},\bm{y}^{t-1})$, which may compromise the advantage of the partial stepping.
+Hence, a trade-off among the number of transitions, sample size, and learning iteration is needed.
+See \cite{CD} for a detailed study of using CD in ERGM fitting, especially regarding the choice of hyperparameters and stopping criterion.